dlanza1/ExDeMon/doc/users-manual/monitor.md

 # Monitors

-Monitor is the abstraction used in this application to determine what [metrics](metrics.md) should be monitored, how and when to raise notifications.
+Monitor is the abstraction used in this application to determine what [metrics](metrics.md) should be monitored, how and when to trigger actions.

 Each monitor have:
 * Optionally, a [filter](metrics-filter.md) to determine what metrics should be monitor.
 If not filter is applied, all metrics will be processed.
 * An [analysis](monitor-analysis.md) to determine the status of each metric.
 Default analysis always results in status OK.
-* Zero or more [notificators](monitor-notificator.md), they determine when to raise notifications.
+* Zero or more [triggers](monitor-triggers.md), they determine when to raise actions.

 The configuration parameters can be seen below.